Bena444/Marlin-VoronLegacy-RAMPS/README.md

 As you may know, the [Voron Legacy](//github.com/VoronDesign/Voron-Legacy) uses two motors on the Z axis, which leads to the necessity of tilt calibration.
 Usual RAMPS 1.4 builds use a single stepper driver for both Z motors.

 I've modified the pins.h header to turn the unused E1 driver into the second Z motor driver.
 It fully redefines the second E motor as the second Z motor (Z2), simplifying other modifications in the firmware.

+The command for tilt adjustment is G34, Marlin calls it  Z Steppers Auto-Alignment.
+I put it before G29 in my start G-code.

 ## Klicky